aimeos/aimeos-docs/src/frontend/html/checkout-components.md

 ![Aimeos-checkout-summary](Aimeos-checkout-summary.png)

-The checkout summary subpart contains no subparts itself but you can add one if needed by using [checkout summary subparts](../../config/client-html/checkout-standard.md#standardsubparts_4).
+The checkout summary subpart contains no subparts itself.
 The summary template uses the "detail" partial shared with the basket and the HTML e-mails as well as a partial for the options.

 ## Terms and privacy pages